SonicCodes/optimizer-equivariance/README.md

 - **SGD** depends on spectral norm: $\|\nabla^2 L\|_2$
 - **Adam** depends on (1,1)-norm: $\|\nabla^2 L\|_{1,1}$

-Adam's convergence bound depends on the sum of entries on the hessian, thus the interaction of the gradients of the parameters, we get this because of the variance scaling of the gradient for the update, the bound ends up including the sum of the per-coordinate curvature of the loss landscape,
+Adam's convergence bound depends on the sum of entries on the hessian, thus the second order interaction of the gradients of the parameters, we get this because of the variance scaling of the gradient for the update, the bound ends up including the sum of the per-coordinate curvature of the loss landscape,

 SGD's convergence bound on the other hand only depends on the maximum eigenvalue of the hessian, i.e  the maximum curvature of the loss landscape